JuLima14/websockets_random_chat/README.md

 The application implements its own fully websocket-based protocol, establishing two kinds of messages: server to client, and client to server messages.

-This project has been developed as a coursework in the Web Architecture course.
+This project has been developed as a coursework for the Web Architecture course.

 ## Operations